Tupperware Brands: History

+Laurie Ann Goldman, former CEO of clothing manufacturer Spanx, replaced Fernandez as Tupperware CEO on October 17, 2023.

+On September 16, 2024, Tupperware Brands Corp. announced that they were preparing to file for Chapter 11 bankruptcy protection later in the week after a failed comeback after beneficial sales during the COVID-19 pandemic.
+The company's stock fell nearly 60% after the announcement.
+On September 17, the company was delisted from the New York Stock Exchange, and commenced trading over-the-counter.
+On September 18, Tupperware Brands filed for Chapter 11 bankruptcy protection, with plans to continue operating during the proceedings.
+In October, Tupperware avoided its liquidation via a deal with its creditors.
+In November 2024, the Tupperware brand name was acquired by Party Products LLC, who will allow for Tupperware's operations to continue.

 Brands

 A decade after starting business in the United States, Tupperware expanded into Europe.
 By 1965, the company had a presence in six European countries, and then launched in Singapore, Japan, and Australia.
 Tupperware also had sales offices in Africa and Latin America before 1970.
 After that, Tupperware Brands expanded to almost 100 countries around the world under seven brands connected to it: the brands Tupperware, Avroy Shlain, BeautiControl, Fuller Cosmetics (including Armand Dupree), NaturCare, Nutrimetics, and Nuvo.

 In 2008, due to its success in developing the brand's name in China, India, and Indonesia, Tupperware received awards for "Most Favored Brand by Women" and "Company with the Best Corporate Face."

 Awards

 In 2010, the company was ranked equal #2 in Fortune's Most Admired Home equipment and furnishings section.